 Application Requirements

-To renew a License to Carry/Firearms Identification Card, applicants must complete an application form (obtainable from mass.gov) and mail the completed form to the Lowell Police Department Firearms and Licensing Bureau as well as a $100 money order.
+To renew a License to Carry/Firearms Identification Card, applicants must first complete an online application form via the MIRCS Firearms Licensing Portal (here) and mail the completed form to the Lowell Police Department Firearms and Licensing Bureau as well as a $100 money order.
 Please make money orders payable to the City of Lowell.

 Mailing Address: